tpapp/julia-repl/README.md

 You can also use [`eat`](https://codeberg.org/akib/emacs-eat/) as a backend.

+**Note to Windows users**: you may not be able to use `eat` and/or `vterm` directly from native Windows Emacs, but there have been reports of people using them successfully from WSL (Windows Subsistem for Linux) 2.
+Please understand that supporting those terminal emulators is outside the scope of this package; `julia-repl` merely provides bindings for them conditional on availability on your system.

 ### Some hints on interacting with `term`

 Note some keybindings for `term`: